3 Min ReadApril 7, 2025

 Vehicles whose drivers regularly maintain them at your dealership are likely to be of higher quality than those costly mysteries you can buy at auction.
 After all, you’re the ones doing the vetting.

-Incentivize Service to Mine the Service Lanes
+Incentivize Service To Mine the Service Lanes

 One of the simplest ways to make an offer on a car passing through your dealership’s Service department is to have your Service Writers present customers with a conditional offer.
 This could be stapled to the back of the customer's receipt or sent via text or email.
 It’s up to each dealer to determine how to incentivize Service departments to bring attractive trades if they aren’t already.